 improved.
 Perch Fry and Damselfly nymphs will be taking refuge in the weedbeds and working the weedbeds

 with Buggers, hornbergs, and damselfly nymphs will be productive.
 Most of the chironomid hatches will be

 taking place during the morning.
-Prime areas are Leighton Springs, Green Banks, and McGee Bay.
+Prime areas are Layton Springs, Green Banks, and McGee Bay.
 The weeds

 start to die off by late July due to water draw-down and are usually gone by September.
 When the water

 temperature drops in August, there can be a regrowth of the Algea again.
 The fish will usually be found

 in 10-14 feet of water and your best locations are the oxygenated ones like Leighton Springs and McGee